National Dong Hwa University’s Grade Point Table

 ● GPA (Grade Point Average) = The total amount of grade points is divided by the total number of credits registered.

-● Failed courses are included in the calculation of average scores.
+● Failed courses are included in the GPA calculation.

-● Pass/Fail graded courses only earn students credits but do not count toward the average score.
+● A class with Pass/Fail or Satisfactory/Unsatisfactory grade system will only earn credits but not count toward the average score.

-● Percentile Grade Equivalency Table： Student Grade Equivalency Table for Off-Campus Scholarship Application
+● Grade Percentage Equivalent Table： NDHU Student Grade Equivalency Table for Off-Campus Scholarship Application

 All undergraduate students must earn at least a “C- (which is 60%) grade” to pass a class.